Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 View over Athens and the red roofs of the Plaka neighborhood

-How to Get Around in Athens
+How to Get Around Athens

 🚘 MY GO-TO CAR RENTAL COMPANY: DISCOVER CARS

 When booking a rental car online, I personally recommend and always use Discover Cars.
-They search not only for international car rental companies but also for small, local agencies to find the best deal for you.
-Plus, there are no hidden costs and they offer free cancellation.
-I always opt for full coverage because of their comepetitive rates!
+The platform compares both major international car rental companies and smaller local agencies, which often helps find better deals.
+Plus, there are no hidden costs and they offer free cancellation if your plans change.
+I typically opt for full coverage since the rates are very reasonable and it gives extra peace of mind while traveling.

 Best Time to Visit Athens